Bug report #13005

 FilterRect.
 But tht was only done when there was no spatial extension regardless of the existence of a spatial index. dfc2cf0 should fix that.

-#3 Updated by Frank Dekervel about 5 years ago
+#3 Updated by Frank Dekervel over 5 years ago

 i tried nightly of today (61d81f0), and it doesn't seem to be solved: qgis still selects all the features when i try to identify one.